 In the last part of this Louvre tour is finally dedicated to the museum, your Welcomer will make you feel the grandeur of French classical stone art.
 The 4 Marly Horses are giving a lively lesson of esthetic with their subtle differences of period and style.
 They’re standing in a beautifully restored courtyard, where, 30 years ago still, was located the heart of a serious ministry.

 According to your itinerary and beyond these must-see, your guide will share her personal taste for lesser known masterpieces, in order to make you experience the Louvre atmosphere as a true connoisseur.

-Meeting Address: Passage Richelieu, Paris, France - On the other side of the metro station Palais Royal Musée-du-Louvre (Metro lines 1 & 7)
+Meeting Address: Cour Napoléon et Pyramide du Louvre, 75001 Paris, France - At the foot of the equestrian statue of Louis XIV.
+Closest metro station: Palais Royal Musée-du-Louvre (Metro lines 1 & 7)

 Solo Traveler?
 Welcome here!

 Oops, we're sorry, but this tour can't be booked for 1 person, please fill up our contact form if you're a solo traveler!